-So I guess your next question is how profitable or lucrative is the dry cleaning and laundry business in Nigeria?
-Well to start off let’s look at how much it cost to wash and iron a shirt in the average cities in Nigeria.
+So I guess your next question is how profitable or lucrative the dry cleaning and laundry business is in Nigeria.
+Well to start off let us look at how much it cost to wash and iron a shirt in the average city in Nigeria.
 This price goes from N250 – N1,200.

-Let’s assume you charge N250 as a starter for your laundry business and wash 50 shirts a day for a start.
+Let us assume you charge N250 as a starter for your laundry business and wash 50 shirts a day for a start.
 N250 X 50 = N12,500.
-Give or take let’s say you remove daily expenses like power, soap, water, and so on your profit can be N10,000 per day.
+Give or take let us say you remove daily expenses like power, soap, water, and so on your profit can be N10,000 per day.

 Below are the equipment needed to start a laundry business in Nigeria.

 8. Bench or stood

 11. Fan standing or ceiling

 13. Washing Machine(s)

 These are the ones I can remember.
 You can add more to the list or remove from it.
 It all depends on you.
 After writing down all this, you should put the average price of this equipment and get your total.
 The total money you get is the money you will need as your capital.

 How to Start Laundry Business in Nigeria